Hannibal, Missouri: Media

+Infrastructure

 Transportation

 Interstate 72 was extended into Hannibal in 2000 from Illinois across the Mark Twain Memorial Bridge.
 Interstate 72 extends west to the interchange with U.S. Route 61.
 Future plans call for extending Interstate 72 west along U.S. Route 36 to Cameron, Missouri.
 This will give Hannibal an east-west link connecting Kansas City to Springfield.
 The Chicago–Kansas City Expressway links Hannibal from Kansas City to Chicago, Illinois.
 U.S. Route 61 goes from St. Louis in the south to St. Paul, Minnesota; it is known as the Avenue of the Saints corridor.

 Hannibal Regional Airport (formerly Hannibal Municipal Airport) was renamed in 2003 as William P. Lear Field, in honor of Lear.
 He grew up in Hannibal and invented the Lear Jet.
 The airport is located 4 mi west of the southern area and has one runway 4,400 ft x 100 ft.

 Freight railroad tracks link Hannibal in all directions: Burlington Northern Santa Fe (BNSF) tracks lead north to West Quincy, Missouri, and Burlington, Iowa, and south to St. Louis.
 Norfolk Southern (NS) tracks lead west to Kansas City and east to Springfield and Decatur, Illinois.